Skip to main content

 Cloudstic supports three SSH authentication methods: Use an SSH private key for authentication:

-cloudstic backup -source sftp \
+cloudstic backup -source sftp://deploy@web-server.com/var/www \

 -source-sftp-key ~/.ssh/id_rsa